RobertsLab/resources/protocols/readme.md

 ## RNA

 - **[rna_isolation_rnazol_rt.md](https://github.com/RobertsLab/resources/blob/master/protocols/rna_isolation_rnazol_rt.md)** - Total RNA isolation using RNAzol RT.
-Reliably isolates RNA from frozen tissues of relatively large size that have been properly preserved (by flash-freezing or using RNAlater), and tissues that can be homogenized thoroughly prior to processing with RNAzol.
+Reliably isolates Total RNA from frozen tissues of relatively large size that have been properly preserved (by flash-freezing or using RNAlater), and tissues that can be homogenized thoroughly prior to processing with RNAzol.
 Not recommended for hemolymph, or very small amounts of tissue.
+Protocol can also be used to isolate mRNA and micro RNA.

 - **[dnase_rna.md](https://github.com/RobertsLab/resources/blob/master/protocols/dnase_rna.md)** - DNase procedure using the Turbo DNA-free Kit.
 This is commonly used to remove DNA contamination from isolated RNA, prior to generating cDNA.